MHaringa/insurancerating/docs/articles/pricing-principles.md

 - smoothing coefficients
 - imposing monotonic trends
-- applying business constraints
+- applying practical constraints
 - incorporating expert judgement

-The goal is not to improve statistical fit, but to create a tariff that
+The goal is not necessarily to improve statistical fit, but to support a tariff structure that is:
-is:

 - stable
 - explainable